la-switch/LAS-Randomizer/README.md

 ## How to run:

+You will need to have Python 3 installed and run the following on the command line from the directory with the code:

 `python main.py <RomFS path> <output directory> <seed> <logic> <other settings, space separated>`

 First two arguments must be specified.
 The rom path should be the top level RomFS folder, i.e. the one which contains `region_common` etc.